joojscript/phoenix_reactify/README.md

 ## ToDo

 - 🕐 Automatic route mapping (probably via macros or something like that).
+- 🕐 Bundle dependencies together to distribute as mix archive.
 - ✅ Typescript support (deppends on babel).
 - ✅ Auto-Inject first generated tag (not trully necessary, but I think it would be more user-friendly).